 SnicksList.com: only available on the day your book goes free, this discount site is only $1 per free listing, and seems to carry a lot of weight.
 Hey, for a buck, why not, right?
 A 5-day listing is only $2.
 Weird math, but whatever.
 They’ve very nice.

 I get it.
-As a single mother of two, author working on books five and six for my publisher Booktrope, director of the Gravity Imprint for Booktrope, director of Social Media Services for AuthorBytes, creator of the weekly Twitter meme #MondayBlogs, and chats #SexAbuseChat, and #GravityChat, cohost of Let’s Talk on Blog Talk Radio with Bennet Pomerantz every Wednesday at 3:30pm pst, as well as owner of my own company, BadRedhead Media, I get being busy.
+As a single mother of two, author working on books six and seven, director of Social Media Services for AuthorBytes, creator of the weekly Twitter meme #MondayBlogs, and chats #SexAbuseChat and #BookMarketingChat, as well as the owner of my own company, BadRedhead Media, I get being busy.

 Sadly, if you only write and ignore the pre-marketing, who’s going to know about your book when you release it?
 Busy is an excuse.
 You have to make it work.
 If I can, you can.

 I’m part of many non-book groups: female entrepreneurs, speakers, sexual assault survivors, social media business owners, readers of various genres, mental health advocates…groups that don’t have to do with “promote my books, here’s a tweet!” because the goal is not to PROMOTE MY BOOK.
 The goal is to, once again, build relationships.